Campaigns

 - Name — e.g. "Black Friday 2026".

-- Default route (optional) — applied to every post in the campaign.
+- Description (optional) — note what belongs in the campaign.

 - Default caption template (optional) — the composer pre-fills this text when you start a new post in the campaign.